intranda/goobi-plugin-step-handle-mets/docs/index_en.md

 ---
-title: Handle METS
+title: Automatic Handle registration
 identifier: intranda_step_handle_mets
-description: Step Plugin for the automatic creation of Handle IDs in METS files
+description: Step Plugin for the automatic registration for Handle IDs in METS files
 published: false
 ---

 ## Introduction
 The plugin generates a Handle on the Handle server for all logical and physical elements of a METS file.
-This Handle is then stored within the element itself as metadata under `"_urn"`.
+This Handle is then stored within the element itself as metadata under `_urn`.

 If automatic DOI assignment is installed, a new DOI will be generated and stored for each top-level logical element.